mehulagg/gitlab/doc/user/admin_area/broadcast_messages.md

 1. Click the **Add broadcast message** button.

 NOTE: **Note:**
+The "Background color" field expects a value in hex code.
+This is because the form uses the [color_field](https://api.rubyonrails.org/v6.0.3.4/classes/ActionView/Helpers/FormHelper.html#method-i-color_field) helper method which generates the proper HTML to render.

+NOTE: **Note:**
 Once a broadcast message has expired, it is no longer displayed in the UI but is still listed in the list of broadcast messages.
 User can also dismiss a broadcast message if the option **Dismissable** is set.